 - 2.16.
 Required Information and Forms After Drilling a Permitted Well is Complete: The Well Owner shall notify the District when the Well is complete, including installation of all District required equipment.
-No later than 30 days following the expiration of the Well Permit, the Well Owner shall provide the District the following: - 1.
+The Well Owner shall furnish the District the following: - 1.
 Driller's logs in accordance with TWC §36.112; and - 2.
 All records and reports on the drilling, equipping, and completing of the Well in accordance with TWC §36.111, including, without limitation: Casing length, perforation depth, gravel packing, depth of pump, bowl sizes, number of stages, pump size, power unit requirements, horsepower, GPM test pumping and pumping level. - 2.17.
 Export Permits: Any Person who Exports, or intends to Export Groundwater, from within the District to outside of the District must make application with the District and receive a permit to do so prior to Export activities commencing.
 In addition to these Rules, an Applicant for an Export permit must comply with TWC §36.122. - 2.18.
 Well Registration Required: Monitor Wells, Domestic Wells, Livestock Wells, and a Well used solely to supply Water for a rig that is actively engaged in drilling or exploration operations for an oil or gas well permitted by the Railroad Commission of Texas (RRC) shall be registered with the District.
 A Well Registration shall be in writing on a form specified by the District and shall provide the following information: - 1.
 The name and mailing address of the Owner of the Well; - 2.
 The name and address of the driller or contractor; - 3.
 The exact location of the Well to be drilled, including the Section, block, survey, league, or other recorded legal description, the county in which the Well is located, and/or a GPS longitude and latitude reading; and - 4.
 Records and Reports on the drilling, equipping, and completing of the Well, including, without limitation: driller's logs, Casing length, perforation depth, gravel packing, depth of pump, pump size, power unit requirements and horsepower.